Using SQL databases

 Each migration runs in order and expresses the change in the database schema from the previous migration.

-The file name format is important: Migration files must be sequentially named, starting with 1_
+The file name format is important.
+Migration files must be sequentially named, starting with 1_

-and counting up for each migration.
 Each file name must also end with .up.sql

 .